kspaceKelvin/python-ismrmrd-server/readme.md

 ##  3. <a name='Codedesign'></a>Code design
 This code is designed to provide a reference implementation of an MRD client/server pair.
 It is modular and can be easily extended to include additional reconstruction/analysis programs.

-- [main.py](main.py):  This is the main program, parsing input arguments and starting a "Server" class instance.
+- [`main.py`](main.py):  This is the main program, parsing input arguments and starting a "Server" class instance.

-- [server.py](server.py):  The “Server” class determines which reconstruction algorithm (e.g. "simplefft" or "invertcontrast") is used for the incoming data, based on the requested config information.
+- [`server.py`](server.py):  The “Server” class determines which reconstruction algorithm (e.g. "``simplefft``" or "``invertcontrast``") is used for the incoming data, based on the requested config information.

+- [`client.py`](client.py): This script can be used to function as the client for an MRD streaming session, sending data from a file to a server and saving the received images to a different file.
+Additional description of its usage is provided below.

-- [connection.py](connection.py): The “Connection” class handles network communications to/from the client, parsing streaming messages of different types, as detailed in the section on MR Data Message Format.
+- [`connection.py`](connection.py): The “Connection” class handles network communications to/from the client, parsing streaming messages of different types, as detailed in the section on MR Data Message Format.
 The connection class also saves incoming data to MRD files if this option is selected.

-- [constants.py](constants.py): This file contains constants that define the message types of the MRD streaming data format.
+- [`constants.py`](constants.py): This file contains constants that define the message types of the MRD streaming data format.

-- [mrdhelper.py](mrdhelper.py): This class contains helper functions for commonly used MRD tasks such as copying header information from raw data to image data and working with image metadata.
+- [`mrdhelper.py`](mrdhelper.py): This class contains helper functions for commonly used MRD tasks such as copying header information from raw data to image data and working with image metadata.

-- [simplefft.py](simplefft.py): This file contains code for performing a rudimentary image reconstruction from raw data, consisting of a Fourier transform, sum-of-squares coil combination, signal intensity normalization, and removal of phase oversampling.
+-   Utility functions:

+    - [`generate_cartesian_shepp_logan_dataset.py`](utils/generate_cartesian_shepp_logan_dataset.py): Creates an MRD raw data file of a Shepp-Logan phantom with Cartesian sampling.
+Borrowed from the [ismrmrd-python-tools](https://github.com/ismrmrd/ismrmrd-python-tools) repository.

+    - [`dicom2mrd.py`](utils/dicom2mrd.py): This program converts a folder of DICOM images to an MRD image ``.h5`` file, allowing DICOM images to be use as input for MRD streaming data.

+    - [`mrd2dicom.py`](utils/mrd2dicom.py): This program converts an MRD image ``.h5`` file to a folder of DICOM images.

+    - [`mrd2gif.py`](utils/mrd2gif.py): This program converts an MRD image ``.h5`` file into an animated GIF for quick previews.

+-   Example configs:

+    - [`analyzeflow.py`](analyzeflow.py): This program accepts velocity phase contrast image data and performs basic masking.

-- [invertcontrast.py](invertcontrast.py): This program accepts both incoming raw data as well as image data.
+    - [`invertcontrast.py`](config/invertcontrast.py): This program accepts both incoming raw data as well as image data.
 The image contrast is inverted and images are sent back to the client.

-- [rgb.py](rgb.py): This program accepts incoming image data, applies a jet colormap, and sends RGB images back to the client.
+    - [`rgb.py`](config/rgb.py): This program accepts incoming image data, applies a jet colormap, and sends RGB images back to the client.

-- [analyzeflow.py](analyzeflow.py): This program accepts velocity phase contrast image data and performs basic masking.

-- [client.py](client.py): This script can be used to function as the client for an MRD streaming session, sending data from a file to a server and saving the received images to a different file.
-Additional description of its usage is provided below.

-- [generate_cartesian_shepp_logan_dataset.py](generate_cartesian_shepp_logan_dataset.py): Creates an MRD raw data file of a Shepp-Logan phantom with Cartesian sampling.
-Borrowed from the [ismrmrd-python-tools](https://github.com/ismrmrd/ismrmrd-python-tools) repository.

-- [dicom2mrd.py](dicom2mrd.py): This program converts a folder of DICOM images to an MRD image .h5 file, allowing DICOM images to be use as input for MRD streaming data.

-- [mrd2dicom.py](mrd2dicom.py): This program converts an MRD image .h5 file to a folder of DICOM images.

-- [mrd2gif.py](mrd2gif.py): This program converts an MRD image .h5 file into an animated GIF for quick previews.
+    - [`simplefft.py`](config/simplefft.py): This file contains code for performing a rudimentary image reconstruction from raw data, consisting of a Fourier transform, sum-of-squares coil combination, signal intensity normalization, and removal of phase oversampling.

 ##  4. <a name='Savingincomingdata'></a>Saving incoming data
 It may be desirable for the MRD server to save a copy of incoming data from the client.
 For example, if the client is an MRI scanner, then the saved data can be used for offline simulations at a later time.
 This may be particularly useful when the MRI scanner client is sending image data, as images are not stored in a scanner's raw data file and would otherwise require offline simulation of the MRI scanner reconstruction as well.